znetstar/tor-router/README.md

 ## Groups

-Instances can be assigned one or more groups.
+Instances can be assigned to one or more groups.

 ```
 {